 Folic acid is the synthetic version of folate.
 It is true that most of the medical community uses the terms folate and folic acid interchangeably, but they enter the metabolic cycle in different ways, and natural folate is easier for the body to access than the cheap synthetic version folic acid (source).

 When people have the MTHFR gene mutation, they do not turn folic acid into folate.
 In addition, the folic acid plugs the receptor sites in cells with an unusable form for these people.
-With the unusable folic acid in the receptor cites, the body is prevented from being able to use the folate that they do consume through natural food.
+With the unusable folic acid in the receptor sites, the body is prevented from being able to use the folate that they do consume through natural food.

 What is MTHFR?